mahavedalla/mahavedalla/docs/questions/ditthi/Was the Buddha a mereological nihilist 1d8e99d09112818aabffdea66754349c.md

-# Was the Buddha a mereological nihilist?
+Question: Was the Buddha a mereological nihilist?
 Answer in Brief: -
  Category: Diṭṭhi
 Sutta References: SN 5.10